New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in and

 \subsection{Geodesic polygons}

 Let us consider $\lambda\in[0,\frac{\pi}{2}]$ a real parameter and define the geodesic polygon $\Gamma_\lambda$, explicitly parametrized as

 Notice that $h_0$, $h_1$ and $h_2$ are horizontal geodesics which project by $\Pi$ on two orthogonal great circles ($h_1$ and $h_2$ in the same one), whilst $v$ is a vertical one (none of them are arc-length parametrized).
-In fact, the dependence on $\lambda$ lies in where we choose the point from which we split the geodesic to do the horizontal lift (see Figure~\ref{fig:gamma-lambda}).
+In fact, the dependence on $\lambda$ lies in where we choose the point to split the geodesic and do the horizontal lift (see Figure~\ref{fig:gamma-lambda}).
 Observe that two consecutive curves of $\Gamma_\lambda$ meet at a $\frac{\pi}{2}$ angle.

-In the sequel, let us consider $W=\Pi^{-1}(\hat W)$, where $\hat{W}$ is the convex compact domain in $\s^2(4H^2 + \epsilon)$ bounded by $\Pi(\Gamma_\lambda)$, which is nothing but a quarter of the sphere (see Figure~\ref{fig:gamma-lambda}). $W$ is a solid torus whose boundary is made out of two pieces of Clifford torus (cf.\ Remark \ref{rmk:spherical-helicoids}) which meet at a $\frac{\pi}{2}$ angle.
+In the sequel, let us consider $W=\Pi^{-1}(\hat W)$, where $\hat{W}$ is the convex compact domain in $\s^2(4H^2 + \epsilon)$ bounded by $\Pi(\Gamma_\lambda)$, which is nothing but a quarter of the sphere.
+Thus $W$ is a solid torus whose boundary is made out of two pieces of Clifford tori (cf.\ Remark \ref{rmk:spherical-helicoids}) which meet at a $\frac{\pi}{2}$ angle.

 \begin{proposition} There exists a unique minimal surface $\Sigma_\lambda\subset W$ with border $\Gamma_\lambda$.
 Moreover, the interior of $\Sigma_\lambda$ is a graph over $\hat W$ and can be extended smoothly across its boundary. \end{proposition}